GreengageDB/greengage/README.md

   manual is maintained separately and only the reference pages used to build man pages are here.

-* __gpdb-doc/__

-  Contains the Greenplum documentation in DITA XML format.
-Refer to `gpdb-doc/README.md` for information on how to build, and work with the documentation.

 * __ci/__

   Contains configuration files for the GPDB continuous integration system.